 There are two parts to setting out

-The drawings you have submitted to Building Controlthe local authority department which deals with the Building Regulations will state what foundations are required and this will depend on the loading due to the superstructure and the ground conditions.
+The drawings you have submitted to Building Control will state what foundations are required and this will depend on the loading due to the superstructure and the ground conditions.

 Your engineer may well have requested one or two trial holes to be dug beforehand to establish what the ground is like and their calculations will be based on this.
+If there are trees close by then this will affect the depth of foundations needed.
+There is an on line calculator which indicates the minimum depths where trees are concerned.
 The Building Regulations – Approved Document A covers basic concrete foundation design and gives sets of tables for how soil conditions influence the foundation dimensions.
 As the digging of the foundations proceeds you may find that the ground conditions vary from the assumptions based on the trial holes.
 The building inspector may ask for changes to be made.

 For instance you may come across changes in the soil type, tree roots, water courses, remains of previous constructions such as cellars etc. and this may require a change to the design of the foundations.
-Small variations such as a change in the firmness of the subsoil can be dealt with quite easily by referring to the regulations mentioned above.
+Small variations such as a change in the firmness of the subsoil may be dealt with quite easily by referring to the regulations mentioned above.
 Hitting a filled in cellar may involve considerable foundation redesign by the engineer.
+Occasionally it may be useful to have a survey done using ground-penetrating radar (GPR).
+This can detect tree roots, cavities and services.

 Trench fill uses a lot more concrete which can work out expensive and it accounts for much more embodied energy.
 It tends to be more expensive than strip but is faster and therefore there is less risk of flooding occuring between digging and pouring the concrete.
 It also requires more accuracy in digging the trench, otherwise a good deal more concrete can be wasted.
 Strip foundations usually have steel reinforcing bar in them and that will be detailed on the drawings.